 • By people subscribing online;

-• By people confirming verbally, on the telephone, by email or via social media that they wish to subscribe.
+• By people confirming verbally, by phone, by email or via social media that they wish to subscribe.

 Penny Post has never added any personal or financial data received from a third party (for example a purchased or otherwise-acquired list).

 Penny Post has never and will not pass on in any way nor for any reason any personal or financial data it holds to a third party (unless obliged to do so by law).
 Nor does it combine your data with other data from other sources.

 All the subscription data is held on our behalf by Mailchimp, a reputable company which provides such services for many companies.
 We believe that all their practices and the range of information we are able to access (for instance about who has been sent or has opened a particular e-newsletter) are both GDPR-compliant and commercially reasonable.
 Mailchimp is registered in the USA under Privacy Shield.